MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-code-navigation.md

 ---
 title: "AL Code Navigation"
-description: "This topic describes how to use the Go To Definition feature when debugging the AL code in Dynamics 365 Business Central."
+description: "This article describes how to use the Go To Definition feature when debugging the AL code in Dynamics 365 Business Central."
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 04/01/2021